Bush Morning Glory

 Comments

 Blooms May-September.
-Forms large rounded mounds.
-Large, lavender, funnel-shaped flowers with darker red throats.
-Delicate, linear leaves.
-This beautiful wildflower is representative of several species of Ipomoea that, unlike garden morning glories, are not vines.
+Forms large rounded mounds, with arching stems, and delicate, linear leaves.
+Large, lavender, funnel-shaped flowers with darker red throats, open in the morning and close in the afternoon.
+The fruit is a capsule.
+This beautiful wildflower is representative of several species of Ipomoea that are not vines.